 The Australian Fisheries Management Authority has recruited and trained observers since its establishment in 1992.
-Approximately 23 observers are currently employed in the AFMA observer programme.
+Approximately 20 observers are currently employed in the AFMA observer programme.
 They are sourced from universities around Australia and require the ability to live and work at sea, have demonstrated experience in collecting biological data at sea, and have experience in fisheries research methodologies and collection of associated scientific data.
-Observers also hold marine radio operators certificate of proficiency (or similar qualifications and experience), a sea safety certificate and medical certificate, and have completed an AFMA observer training course.
+Observers also hold marine radio operators certificate of proficiency (or similar qualifications and/or experience), a sea safety certificate and medical certificate, and have completed an AFMA observer training course.

-In 2005, in addition to an independent AFMA observer, BRS engaged a contract observer from the USA (North-West Observers) for one trip.
-Successful observations and data collection were achieved by both the AFMA and the US observers.
-However, the US observer reported that some operational aspects of his deployment were made difficult due to his lack of experience in the fishery.
+In 2006, in addition to an independent AFMA observer, BRS engaged an international observer from South Africa (Capricorn Fisheries Monitoring) for one trip.
+This follows on from the engagement of an American observer in 2005.
+Successful observations and data collection were achieved by both the AFMA and the international observers.